 The engineering, procurement and construction (EPC) contract for the Nyngan solar power plant was awarded to First Solar, which also supplied solar modules for the project and provides post-commissioning maintenance services for five years.

 The solar field comprises more than 1.35 million solar photovoltaic (PV) modules installed on steel frames, supported by approximately 150,000 steel posts.
 First Solar supplied the advanced cadmium telluride (CdTe) thin film photovoltaic modules rated at 1.26MW and weighing 12kg each.
-The CdTe modules are capable of producing the same amount of power produced by traditional crystalline modules while consuming lesser amount of semiconductor material.
+The CdTe modules are capable of producing the same amount of power produced by traditional crystalline modules while consuming a smaller amount of semiconductor material.
 The modules were fixed at an angle of 25°.

 The EPC contractor implemented an automated, continuous manufacturing technology that transforms a sheet of glass into a complete solar module in approximately 2.5 hours.
-The photovoltaic modules are designed to generate greater electricity without any emissions and waste production, while also consuming lesser water.
+The photovoltaic modules are designed to generate greater electricity without any emissions and waste production, while also consuming less water.

 A 690/33kV 1.4MVA transformer is installed in each 1.26MW array to convert the energy into reticulation voltage before transferring it to the switchgear, installed in the switchyard at the site, via the 33kV reticulation cables.
 The switchgear is connected to the new 33/132kV substation which feeds the power to the grid.

 The Nyngan solar power plant features four sections of panels that were constructed one after the other.
 The plant construction was completed in 18 months.
-Initial works included the construction of temporary facilities, including site sheds, water supply systems, wastewater system, and building access and perimeter roads.
+Initial works included the construction of temporary facilities, including site sheds, water supply systems, wastewater system, building access and perimeter roads.

 A new substation featuring a 33kV/132kV transformer was constructed at the site and a 132kV transmission line was laid from the substation and connected to the existing Nyngan-Cobar transmission line, which runs approximately 3km south of the project site.